Schischeck/motisTraffic-Day-CSA/modules/realtime/README.md

 `{"content_type": "RealtimeForwardTimeRequest", "content":
 {"new_time": 1439852400}}`

+### RealtimeCurrentTimeRequest

+This message can be used to request the timestamp of the last realtime message that was processed.

+Example request:

+`{"content_type": "RealtimeCurrentTimeRequest"}`

+Example response:

+    {
+      "content_type": "RealtimeCurrentTimeResponse",
+      "content": {
+        "last_message_time": 1439675970,
+        "stream_end_time": 1439852400
+      }
+    }

+In this example, the realtime message stream was forwarded to 1439852400 and the timestamp of the last realtime message that was processed is 1439675970.
+If no messages have been processed so far, the time returned is 0.

 ### RealtimeTrainInfoRequest

+This message requests delay information about a train.
+It can be used to either request information for a single event or for all events of a train starting with the given event.
-This message contains information about the first stop of a train from the current graph.
-It will return a RealtimeTrainInfoResponse message with delay information (scheduled time, real time, delay reason) for all stops of the train.
+It will return a RealtimeTrainInfoResponse message with delay information (scheduled time, real time, delay reason) for these stops.

-Example request:
+Example request (single event):

 `{"content_type": "RealtimeTrainInfoRequest", "content":
+{"first_stop": {"train_nr": 46120, "station_index": 6886, "departure": false,
+"real_time": 2744, "route_id": 6819}, "single_event": true}}`

+Example response:

+    {
+      "content_type": "RealtimeTrainInfoResponse",
+      "content": {
+        "stops": [
+          {
+            "train_nr": 46120,
+            "station_index": 6886,
+            "real_time": 2744,
+            "scheduled_time": 2739,
+            "reason": "Forecast"
+          }
+        ],
+        "route_id": 6819
+      }
+    }

+Example request (all events of the train starting with the given event):

+`{"content_type": "RealtimeTrainInfoRequest", "content":
 {"first_stop": {"train_nr": 46120, "station_index": 6871, "departure": true,
-"real_time": 2741}}}`
+"real_time": 2741, "route_id": 6819}, "single_event": false}}`

 Example response: